Oshadha345/Project-Euler/project-euler-solutions/problems/p002-even-fibonacci-numbers/README.md

 - We will iterate through the sequence, checking each term to see if it is even.
 - The sum of all even Fibonacci numbers will be calculated and returned.

-## Usage
-To run the solution, execute the `solution.py` file in a Python environment.
-Ensure that you have Python installed on your machine.

 ## Example
 For example, the even Fibonacci numbers less than four million are:
 ```